San Diego Civic Leadership Forum

 Chris Cate, Councilmember, City of San Diego

-Tom Wong, Professor, University of California, San Diego; Board of Advisors, New American Leaders
+Tom Wong, Associate Professor of Political Science, University of California, San Diego; Board of Advisors, New American Leaders

 Civic Leadership Panel